meder411/MappedConvolutions/examples/README.md

 ## Examples

-Currently there are two examples in this directory showing how to use the resampling operations to go from image for mesh vertex format.
+Currently there are two examples in this directory showing how to use the resampling operations to go from an image to (spherical) mesh vertex format.

  - **resample_cube_to_sphere_with_depth**: Takes an RGBD cube map input and produces a water-tight mesh of the scene.
 Subsequently, it renders an equirectangular RGB image as well as an equirectangular surface normal map.